wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ## Operating Systems in the cloud #

-As of May 2016, Microsoft Azure works with SUSE and Oracle Java, but not Red Hat Enterprise Linux (RHEL).
+As of May 2016, Microsoft Azure works with SUSE and Oracle Java, but NOT Red Hat Enterprise Linux (RHEL).

 Amazon provides software to host whatever OS is put into images.
 But its free server images are based on CentOS, derived from Red Hat as both use the yum package manager.